 At the end of the day, the way you shape your brand’s influencer strategy is completely up to you.
 Some marketers choose to populate their content mix entirely through influencers, others don’t use them at all.
 Keep in mind that partners are an investment—whether you gift products or pay for promotion, you want to make sure you’re getting value in return.
 Consider your audience and goals, be thoughtful about who you’re working with, and do your due diligence to make sure they’re a good fit from the aesthetic of their feed to the demographic of their followers.
 If you have the right pieces, the content should naturally fall into place.

 P.S.
-To make the most of your influencer partnerships you can track their progress and results using Dash Hudson’s Relationship IQ tool.
+To make the most of your influencer partnerships you can track their progress and results using Dash Hudson’s Influencer and creator ROI measurement tool.